yangzhaofeng/ctenabler/README.md

 ### Known supported devices

-* Google Pixel 2/XL
+* Google Pixel 2/XL (This module is not the best choice)
-* Google Pixel 3/XL
+* Google Pixel 3/XL (This module is not the best choice)
 * Google Pixel 4/XL
 * SONY Xperia 1
 * SONY Xperia 5